The Top 10 1970s Video Games

 Breakout

-Number 7 of this epic list is Breakout!
+At Number 7 of this top 10 1970s video games list is Breakout!
 This game is not only interesting but also one of a kind.
 Unlike many other video games that involve fighting off enemies, Breakout centered around the player and their effort to break out of the enclosure.
 Here, the player took control of a paddle, which he/she employed to continually bounce a ball that would hit bricks at the top until destroying all of the bricks to pave the way for a breakout.

 Breakout is a video game built by Steve Wozniak, published and developed by Atari, Inc. It is highly relatable, simple, and interesting.
 Nolan Bushnell and Steve Bristow further conceptualized it, who found inspiration from Pong.
 The idea and concept behind this game caught the eye of copiers, who, in turn, created similar games.
 Gamers are still very much playing games with the ‘break out’ concept.